Azio MGK1 RGB keyboard review

 From the side of the keyboard, you can see the raised switches which are plate-mounted.
 The ergonomics of this keyboard are great.
 You can see the top metal panel of the keyboard curves around the back, and the side textured panel is plastic.

-The bottom of the keyboard has ample rubber pads for traction, as does the wrist-rest.
+The bottom of this mechanical keyboard has ample rubber pads for traction, as does the wrist-rest.
 Legs to the keyboard flip out as if desired.

 Azio MGK1-RGB Keys and Switches

-The Azio MGK1-RGB has a unique font on the keys, it’s very boxy and sci-fi looking.
+The Azio MGK1 RGB mechanical keyboard has a unique font on the keys, it’s very boxy and sci-fi looking.
 The Function icons on the keys have white backgrounds and stick out quite a bit, maybe to the point of being distracting.

 On the navigation and arrow keys, you’ll find the function controls for backlights.
 You use the navigation keys to change the backlight setting, and the up and down arrow can be used to change the LED brightness.